Stability conditions in families: Weak stability conditions, tilting, and base change

 \begin{Ex} Let $X$ be a polarized variety over a field, and let $p_n, p_{n-1}$ be the leading coefficients of the Hilbert polynomial.
 Then $(\ii p_n - p_{n-1},\Coh X)$ defines a weak stability condition, and $(\Coh X)^0$ is the category of sheaves supported in codimension at least two. \end{Ex}

 The analogue of Lemma~\ref{lem:stabheartnoetherian} is more involved. \begin{Def} Let $\cB \subset \cA$ be an abelian subcategory of an abelian category $\cA$.
-We say that $\cB$ is a \emph{noetherian torsion subcategory} of $\cA$ if $\cB$ is a noetherian abelian category, and if there exists a torsion pair $(\cB, \cB^\perp)$ in $\cA$. \end{Def} \begin{Rem} An extension-closed abelian subcategory $\cB \subset \cA$ is a noetherian torsion subcategory if and only if for every object $E \in \cA$ any increasing sequence $B_1 \subset B_2 \subset \dots \subset E$ of subobjects of $E$ with $B_i \in \cB$ terminates. \end{Rem}
+We say that $\cB$ is a \emph{noetherian torsion subcategory} of $\cA$ if $\cB$ is a noetherian abelian category, and if there exists a torsion pair $(\cB, \cB^\perp)$ in $\cA$. \end{Def}